rekalogika/rekalogika.dev/docs/domain-event/03-transaction.md

 :::warning

 `rollback()` currently clears all the events from the queue regardless of the transaction depth, and regardless where the events came from.
+You should not rely on this behavior.

 :::